wofr06/lesspipe/README.md

 ## 6. Calling less from standard input

-Normally `lesspipe.sh` is not called when less is used within a pipe such as
+Normally `lesspipe.sh` is not called when less is used within a pipe, such as
 ```
         cat somefile | less
 ```